Note: There is also a PDF format version of this page that is more suitable for printing.

 tel 0121 523 1730.

-These groups can not usually make representations about the following because they are not strictly a vegan issue:
+Always remember that we are unable to make representations on the following because they are not strictly a vegan issue:

-- Food provided which you are allergic or intolerant to such as spice, onions or tomatoes.
-We would recommend that you make an application to see the Catering Manager to discuss this issue.
-Failing that Healthcare or the prison doctor may be able to assist by providing a written letter confirming that you can't tolerate the food in question.
+- Food provided which you are allergic or intolerant to such as spice, onions, tomatoes etc. In such cases we would recommend that you consider making an application to discuss this with your Catering Manager who may be able to assist by providing a written declaration confirming you are unable to tolerate the food in question.

 - Substitution of one meal for another with an acceptable alternative